New Zealand in the Korean War: Naval forces

-Following the armistice, RNZN deployments continued, together with Army support elements until 1957 as Kayforce was gradually reduced in size.
-The majority of Kayforce had returned to New Zealand by 1955, though it was not until 1957 that the last New Zealand soldiers left Korea.
-A single New Zealand military liaison officer on the Commonwealth Liaison Mission, Korea, remained in the country until 1971.
-A total of 3,794 New Zealand soldiers served in Kayforce and 1,300 in the RNZN deployment.
-Thirty-three were killed in action and many were eventually buried at the United Nations Memorial Cemetery in Busan, South Korea.
-Other casualties included 79 wounded and 1 taken prisoner.
-The prisoner, from Cambridge, Waikato, was held in North Korea for eighteen months and repatriated after the armistices.
-A New Zealander flying with the Royal Australian Air Force was also captured when he was shot down near P'yongyang, and was repatriated at around the same time.

 Air forces

 No Royal New Zealand Air Force units were sent to Korea, but a number of New Zealanders flew with other air forces in the conflict.
-Two men flew Gloster Meteor jets with No. 77 Squadron RAAF; one, Vance Drummond, was shot down and captured.
+Two men flew Gloster Meteor jets with No. 77 Squadron RAAF.
+One New Zealand born pilot, Vance Drummond, flying with the Royal Australian Air Force was also captured and incarcerated in a North Korean prisoner of war camp, for nearly two years, when he was shot down near P'yongyang.
+Drummond was eventually released upon the signing of the armistice after almost two years.

 A New Zealand Army artillery lieutenant was attached to a USAF tactical control unit as an observer in light aircraft.
 New Zealand born Alan Boxer, later a British air marshal, flew B-29 Superfortress missions on USAF attachment.
 One New Zealander flying in Korea as a lieutenant in the British Royal Navy from HMS Ocean, Cedric Macpherson, was killed on 11 February 1953 when his Hawker Sea Fury was shot down by ground fire.
 Five New Zealanders took part in Royal Australian Navy missions over Korea from the Australian carrier HMAS Sydney.
 Some of these pilots were former RNZAF members, others joining directly the British and Australian forces.

+Perceptions of Korea

+New Zealand service people knew very little about Korea before arriving to serve.
+Many New Zealanders who volunteered, did so for the sense of adventure and opportunity to travel overseas.
+Due to the language barriers between English speaking New Zealanders and Korean speaking locals, Kayforce members had very little friendship with the South Korean people.

+The incredibly cold temperatures in Korea's winter were felt by members of the Kayforce.
+The New Zealand Army uniform was not equipped for the freezing conditions and Kayforce men were urged to borrow warmer clothing from their Allied troops (Canada, Britain and America) until more appropriate clothes were sent from New Zealand.

+Kayforce figures

+Alan Cull

+Born on 28 March 1924 in Palmerston North, Alan Cull was the Kayforce Dentist.
+Studying dentistry at the University of Otago, Cull later worked at Wellington Hospital before joining the army as a reserve dental officer in the Territorial Dental Corps.
+His enlistment was appealed by his employer, Wellington Hospital Board, but was later withdrawn.
+Cull served two years in Korea in a Mobile Dental Unit associated with a field artillery regiment.
+Cull left Wellington on 10 December 1950 on the Ormonde.
+Cull arrived on 31 December to freezing temperatures in Pusan and worked out of old schoolhouses, tents and trucks.
+Cull became lead of 2 Mobile Dental Unit in the territorials and was appointed major, treating the local Korean people when he could.
+In 1953, Queen Elizabeth II presented Cull with a MBE during her first visit to New Zealand.
+In March 2024, Alan Cull celebrated his 100th birthday.